instructure/apollo-link-deep-dedup/packages/apollo-link-deep-dedup/README.md

 # apollo-link-deep-dedup

-This package contains source code of a custom [Apollo-Link](https://www.apollographql.com/docs/link/) library for GraphQL deduplication.
+This repo contains source code and test harness of a custom [Apollo-Link](https://www.apollographql.com/docs/link/) library for combining GraphQL queries and issuing minimal requests.

 Apollo Link is a standard interface for modifying control flow of GraphQL requests and fetching GraphQL results.
 The architecture and concept can be found [here](https://www.apollographql.com/docs/link/overview.html).

 ## Development Guide